 - Eliminating in corners: Cats will often mark their territory by putting waste at the edges of that territory.
 Cats will use both urine and feces to mark territory.
 If episodes are occurring in a room that is seldom used, begin to spend time in that room each day to show the cat that the room is part of the living quarters.
 Feeding in the area where the cat is eliminating may help.
 Using a Comfort Zone® with Feliway® diffuser should calm the cat and reduce the likelihood of marking.
-If the cat is allowed outdoors, you must keep it inside; the greater a cat’s territory is, the more likely it is are to mark it.
+If the cat is allowed outdoors, you must keep it inside; the greater a cat’s territory is, the more likely the cat is to mark.

 - Urinating/defecating on personal belongings: This is also a form of marking.
 The cat may be trying to comingle scents as a form of bonding, or may be trying to repel the owner of the belongings.
 In the case of the former, be sure that all belongings that the cat targets are put away.
 Again, Comfort Zone® can be beneficial.
 For the latter, the cat needs to establish a positive association with that person.
 The person should feed the cat its favorite treats and play with the cat daily.
 It may even be necessary for others in the household to withdraw interaction from the cat for a couple of weeks.